 - 1. Illegal substances, Ergogenic aids

 - 2. Substances banned by athletic organizations and the IOC: Position Stands

 - 3. Blood Doping.

 - 4. Drug Testing.

 - 5. Ethics and Philosophy of Drug Testing

-Seminars and Group Discussion: It will be mandatory for students to conduct seminars on the rd ed., McGraw-Hill
+Seminars and Group Discussion: It will be mandatory for students to conduct seminars on the latest trends in Sports Nutrition.

 1. Ed.
 Burke & Deakin.
 Clinical Sports Nutrition, 3